polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

 Before you begin, verify the following:

-* You have configured your environment for Substrate development by installing [Rust and the Rust toolchain](/v3/getting-started/installation).
+* You have configured your environment for Substrate development by installing [Rust and the Rust toolchain](../main-docs/03-install/index.md).

 * You have completed [Build a local blockchain](./01-build-local-blockchain.md) and have the Substrate node template installed locally.

-* You have used predefined accounts as described in [Simulate a private two-node network](./02-simulate-network.md) to start nodes on a single computer.
+* You have used predefined accounts as described in [Simulate a network](./02-simulate-network.md) to start nodes on a single computer.

 * You are generally familiar with software development and using command-line interfaces.